-Figure 3.
-Estimated catch in the NSEI fishery from 2000 - 2022 and the relationship to F40, F50 and F60 (Fspr), the fishing mortality that results in a spawner-per-recruit (SPR) of 40, 50 and 60% of the population’s virgin state, in the base model and model v23.
+Figure 3.–Estimated catch in the Northern Southeast Inside (NSEI) Subdistrict fishery from 2000–2022 and the relationship to F40, F50 and F60 (Fspr), the fishing mortality that results in a spawner-per-recruit (SPR) of 40, 50 and 60% of the population’s virgin state, in the base model and model v23.
 Note that model v23, which makes fewer assumptions based on the federal assessment and is more dependent on NSEI data, estimates the population as much closer to the ADF&G management target of F50.